-Niobium single crystal possesses a certain crystal orientation, non-grain boundary, less grain defects, excellent chemical and mechanical properties.
-Process methods are electron beam suspension zone melting, droplet plasma arc melting and strain annealing.
+Niobium single crystal possesses a specific crystal orientation, non-grain boundary, less grain defects, excellent chemical and mechanical properties.
+Process methods include electron beam suspension zone melting, droplet plasma arc melting and strain annealing.
 It is widely used in the fields of electronics, laser, holographic techniques and etc.

-The main method of fabricating high purity niobium single crystal is electron beam melting.
-Usually we adopt electron beam non-crucible zone melting method.
-Embracing billets to put annular cathodes E-beam Source, cathodes made of tungsten or tantalum are heated to guarantee to send free electron temperature.
-Difference of this heating method with induction heating method is that it can make sure to transmit energy intensively.
-Therefore, it forms very narrow metal melting zone.
-While annular cathodes move along the vertical billets, melting zone also moves with them.
-At this moment, we will purify the metals.
+Electron beam melting is a common method of fabricating high purity niobium single crystal, among which we use electron beam non-crucible zone melting.
+Embracing billets to keep annular cathodes E-beam Source, heating cathodes made of tungsten or tantalum to guarantee the temperature of delivering free electron.
+The difference between this way and induction heating is electron beam melting can make sure to transmit energy intensively.
+It forms a very narrow metal melting zone.
+While annular cathodes move along the vertical billets, melting zone will move with them.
+And purification of the metal is done at this moment.

-During the process of non-crucible electron beam melting, metal surface obtains high energy, before crystallizing, it exists several hundred degrees of temperature gradient.
-When the speed of melting zone is lower than a certain critical value, melting of polycrystalline materials can have single crystal growth spontaneously.
-The impurities content of tungsten, molybdenum and tantalum are extremely small in high purity niobium single crystal.
-Because usually the process of non-crucible electron beam melting zones is cooperated with other preliminary refining methods.
+During the process of non-crucible electron beam melting, metal surface obtains high energy.
+There is a temperature gradient of several hundred degrees before crystallizing.
+When the speed of melting zone is lower than a certain critical value, melting of polycrystalline materials will have single crystal growth spontaneously.
+The impurities content of tungsten, molybdenum and tantalum are extremely low in high purity niobium single crystal due to the matching use of process in non-crucible electron beam melting zones and other preliminary refining methods.